 As of now, there is no evidence that suggests handling food or eating is associated with spreading the coronavirus.
 However, it could spread if someone touches a surface or object, including food, food packaging or utensils where respiratory droplets have landed then they touch their face, nose or mouth.

-If you are hosting a Thanksgiving gathering, the CDC asks that people consider the following steps to keep everyone safe:
+If you are hosting a holiday gathering, the CDC asks that people consider the following steps to keep everyone safe:

 Host outdoor activities rather than indoor activities